 (5) If the elimination round does not have a pairwise losing candidate then the least-popular candidate is the candidate with the smallest vote count among the continuing candidates where only the highest-ranked continuing candidate on each ballot is counted.
 If two or more continuing candidates are tied with the same smallest vote count then the tie is resolved using the process explained in [section ???]

-(6) If a voter writes in the name of a write-in candidate, all the other ballots on which that candidate's name is not written are interpreted as if the write-in candidate is at the ranking level below the lowest-ranked candidate on each ballot.
+(6) If a voter writes in the name of a write-in candidate, all the other ballots on which that candidate's name is not written are interpreted as if the write-in candidate is at the lowest ranking level.

-(7) At the start of tabulation if the counts prior to the first elimination round include multiple candidates who clearly are not popular and the results will not change by eliminating all those candidates together then those candidates can be eliminated together in the first elimination round.
+(7) At the start of tabulation, if preliminary counting information indicates that one or more candidates are clearly not popular according to criteria previously approved by the Secretary of State, and if the results will not change by eliminating all these unpopular candidates together, then these unpopular candidates can be eliminated together in the first elimination round.

-(8) If a ballot ranks two or more candidates at the same ranking level and two or three or four or five of these candidates are continuing candidates who have risen to become the highest-ranked candidates on this ballot then temporarily while looking for the candidate with the fewest continuing votes these continuing candidates shall split this ballot's single vote into equal decimal or fractional counts that add up to no more than one count per ballot.
-The Secretary of State is allowed to determine how to handle ballots on which there are more than five continuing candidates at the same highest ranking level.
-All reported total vote counts are rounded down to the nearest integer if decimal or fractional vote counts are involved.
+(8) If a ballot ranks two or more candidates at the same ranking level and two or three or four of these candidates are continuing candidates who have risen to become the highest-ranked candidates on this ballot, then temporarily while looking for the candidate with the fewest continuing votes, these continuing candidates shall split this ballot's single vote into equal decimal or fractional numbers that add up to no more than one count per ballot.
+The Secretary of State is allowed to determine how to handle ballots on which there are more than four continuing candidates at the same highest ranking level.
+If any reported total vote count involves a decimal or fractional number then the number is rounded down to the nearest integer.

 [section ???]
 Resolving a tie during elimination rounds: (1) If there is a tie in an elimination round then the tied continuing candidate who has the largest pairwise opposition count is eliminated as the least-popular candidate.
 If there is still a tie then the tied continuing candidate who has the smallest pairwise support count is eliminated as the least-popular candidate.
 If there is still a tie then the court that has jurisdiction over the election shall choose which of the tied candidates is to be eliminated.
 After the tie is resolved the elimination rounds are continued.